Get Compensation After An Injury

-“Injury” is the harm that you have suffered.
+The injury is the harm that you have suffered.
 It can be a physical injury like a broken leg or mental and emotional trauma that causes lost sleep or nightmares.
 Often it is a combination of the two.
-It also can include the loss of a spouse, child or parent which is a claim for “Wrongful Death.”
+It also can include the loss of a spouse, child or parent which is a claim for wrongful death.

-“Liability” is the legal responsibility of the person or organization which harmed you.
-Everyone has had the experience of tripping over their own feet at some point in life and sometimes people get badly hurt but it really was not anyone’s fault.
+Liability is the legal responsibility of the person or organization which harmed you.
+Everyone has had the experience of tripping over their own feet at some point in life, and sometimes when people get badly hurt, it really was not anyone’s fault.
 Only a trained and experienced attorney can evaluate the question of legal liability.
-We have on occasion accepted cases that other law firms had rejected because they could not see the liability and then we have gone forward to settle those claims for hundreds of thousands of dollars.
+We have on occasion accepted cases that other law firms had rejected because they could not see the liability, and then we have gone forward to settle those claims for hundreds of thousands of dollars.
 It really does matter who you choose to represent you.

 Liability Has Its Limits

 Sometimes unfortunately there is a third factor which affects the value of a case.
 That is simply the question of “who’s paying.”
 Individuals or corporations always have the option of bankruptcy, which is the legal process of erasing debt.
 For that reason, it is usually not productive to pursue a claim beyond the available liability insurance.

 In New York the legal minimum automobile insurance is $25,000/$50,000, which means a single claimant can receive no more than $25,000 and the total possible for a claim is $50,000.
 That can cause a very unfair result when, for instance, a whole family is struck by a poorly insured vehicle, and the best that they can ever get is possibly $10,000 each.